-Start your career in health care in less than a year.
-This Certificate can be completed part-time (two years) or full-time (under a year; we recommend this option).
-Through this program, you will be trained to perform the practical components of collecting, sorting and preparing patient samples for further testing and analysis.
-The majority of this training can be completed online so you can study at a time and place that works for you.
-The program includes a five-day workshop and requires the completion of a clinical practicum at a hospital or private lab.
+In the MLA certificate program, you are trained to perform the practical components of collecting, sorting and preparing patient samples for further testing and analysis.
+The majority of this training is completed online, so you can study at a time and place that works for you.

 - Community health clinics